ignite/cli/docs/3 Scaffold a Blockchain/6 Packet Scaffold.md

 starport packet [packetName] [field1] [field2]
 ```

+`--ack`

-Optional `--ack`: comma-separated list (no spaces) of fields that describe the acknowledgement fields.
+  Comma-separated list (no spaces) of fields that describe the acknowledgement fields.

 When you scaffold a packet, the following files and directories are created and modified: